nichosystem/nft-creator/apps/frontend/src/pages/docs/index.md

 description: Create an NFT collection in minutes.
 Generate art, deploy smart contracts, and manage on-chain operations all through one simple interface.
 ---

-Learn how to use NFT Creator to deploy your NFT project in minutes. {% .lead %}
+Learn how to use the NFT Creator tools to deploy your collection. {% .lead %}

 {% quick-links %}

-{% quick-link title="Deployer" icon="installation" href="/docs/deployer" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Deployer" icon="installation" href="/docs/deployer" description="Learn to easily deploy and modify a smart contract to fit your collection." /%}

-{% quick-link title="Minter" icon="presets" href="/docs/minter" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Minter" icon="presets" href="/docs/minter" description="Learn how the minter works to create your own minting web app." /%}

-{% quick-link title="Snapshot" icon="plugins" href="/docs/snapshot" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="Snapshot" icon="plugins" href="/docs/snapshot" description="Take a snapshot of an existing collection to airdrop holders or create an allowlist." /%}

-{% quick-link title="Generator" icon="theming" href="/docs/generator" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+{% quick-link title="Art Generator" icon="theming" href="/docs/generator" description="Step-by-step guide to creating a rarity table and generating art and metadata. " /%}

 {% /quick-links %}

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.
+NFT Creator has everything you need to deploy your own NFT project.
+Check out some of the quick links above to get started learning how to use the tools at your disposal.

 ---

 ## Quick start

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur.
+If you're looking to test drive the NFT Creator tools, the first thing you'll want to do is deploy your NFT's smart contract to a test network.

-### Deploying your NFT contract
+### Deploying an NFT smart contract

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
-Consequatur et cum atque mollitia qui quia necessitatibus.

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.
-Provident nam asperiores vel laboriosam omnis ducimus enim nesciunt quaerat.
-Minus tempora cupiditate est quod.
+Start by connecting your web3 wallet to the dApp.
+Once your wallet is connected, change the network to the Goerli testnet.
+Go to the [Alchemy Facuet](https://goerlifaucet.com) if you need some testnet ETH.

+Once connected, go to the [Deployer](/deployer) and fill out the form.

+- Enter your collection's name and a symbol for the token.
+These will show up on some wallets and on etherscan.
+- Set the max supply to the absolute maximum amount of tokens that can be minted.
+- Lastly, set the max mint per transaction to limit how many tokens can be minted in a single transaction.

+Click deploy to submit your transaction.
+Once the transaction is completed, you'll have deployed your collection's smart contract.

-{% callout type="note" title="Oh no!
-Something bad happened!" %}
+{% callout type="note" title="Which contract specification will I have?" %}
-This is what a disclaimer message looks like.
-You might want to include inline `code` in it.
-Or maybe you’ll want to include a [link](/) in it.
-I don’t think we should get too carried away with other scenarios like lists or tables — that would be silly.
+You may have heard of other ERC specifications, like ERC20 (fungible) or ERC1155 (semi-fungible tokens).
+We currently only support ERC721 tokens, which should be a good fit for nearly all NFT collections.
 {% /callout %}

 ---

-## Basic usage
+## Next Steps

-Praesentium laudantium magni.
-Consequatur reiciendis aliquid nihil iusto ut in et.
-Quisquam ut et aliquid occaecati.
-Culpa veniam aut et voluptates amet perspiciatis.
-Qui exercitationem in qui.
-Vel qui dignissimos sit quae distinctio.
+Once you have a smart contract deployed, you may want to check out the Collection Manager or Art Generator to make your collection come to life.

 ### Your first collection